What is Health Care Fraud and Abuse?

 You Can Help Fight Fraud Too!

-One way you can help fight fraud is to review your Explanation of Benefits (EOBs) when you receive it in the mail.
-The EOB is your notification that DHMP received a bill for services performed under your benefit plan.
+One way you can help fight fraud is to review your Explanation of Benefits (EOBs) and other communications from DHMP when you receive them in the mail.
+An EOB is your notification that DHMP received a bill for services performed under your benefit plan.
 Check to be sure you received the services listed.
 Are the dates correct?
 Are there charges that seem wrong to you?
 Report any suspicious activity or questionable services to our Values Line at 1-800-273-8452.
 All calls and information received are handled confidentially.